Meriksen95/GW2-LiveSplit-Autosplitter/README.md

 ## Mode: Routes

-The mode `Routes` is used when a wing can be completed in different orders.
+The mode `Routes` is used when you want to clear encounters in a custom order, for example Sabetha, Keep Construct, Vale Guardian, and then Sabir.
-Instead of defining all splits in a single file, encounters are separated and then combined into routes.
+Instead of defining all splits in a single file, each encounter is defined separately and then combined into routes.

 This mode uses the two folders inside `GW2Splitter`: